Last Updated 4/27/20

 To assess the stability of the financial sector, FSAP teams examine the soundness of the financial sectors; conduct stress tests; rate the quality of bank, insurance, and financial market supervision against accepted international standards; and evaluate the ability of supervisors, policymakers, and financial safety nets to respond effectively in case of systemic stress.
 For insurance, the ICPs developed by the IAIS form the basis for the assessment of regulators' observance of international standards.

 Documents related to the 2015 FSAP review of the United States can be found here.
+Once documents related to the 2020 FSAP review are made public (expected mid-2020), they will be posted here.

 Status: The NAIC International Insurance Relations (G) Committee is charged to coordinate the NAIC's participation in the FSAP, including the referral of specific issues for consideration by other NAIC committees, task forces and/or working groups.